Munchkinland/Disney-Movies-and-Box-Office-Success/README.md

-## Disney Movies Analysis
+## Disney Movies Analysis Project 🎬✨
-This project involves the analysis of Disney movies data, exploring various aspects such as voice actors, directors, revenues, and more.
-The analysis is carried out using the Python programming language and various libraries such as Pandas, Seaborn, and TPOT.

-# Data Loading and Exploration
-The project starts by loading multiple datasets related to Disney movies, including information about voice actors, directors, revenue streams, and total gross.
-Initial exploration involves displaying the first few rows of each dataset and summarizing their characteristics.
+Welcome to the thrilling world of Disney Movies! 🌟 In this project, we embark on an enchanting journey to uncover the magic behind Disney's cinematic universe.
+Buckle up as we dive into the data, explore fascinating insights, and even build a predictive model to forecast movie success. 🚀🔮

-# Data Cleaning and Merging
+Data Exploration and Fusion 📊🧩
+Let's start by unlocking the treasure trove of Disney movies datasets.
+We'll introduce you to the enchanting realms of voice actors, directors, revenues, and more.
+Get ready to witness the first glimpses of these captivating datasets, each holding a piece of the Disney storytelling puzzle. 🎭📚

+Unifying the Kingdom 🏰🤝
-Data consistency is ensured by normalizing movie titles and checking for common titles across different datasets.
-The datasets are then merged based on movie titles, resulting in a consolidated dataset that includes information about voice actors, directors, and total gross revenue.
+Our mission?
+To ensure data harmony across different datasets.
+We'll normalize movie titles, cross-check common titles, and merge datasets seamlessly.
+The result?
+A consolidated dataset that weaves together the tales of voice actors, directors, and the total gross revenue. 🌐👑

-# Data Preprocessing for Regression
+Preparing for the Grand Regression Adventure 🚀📈
-The dataset is cleaned and prepared for regression modeling.
-This involves handling missing values, normalizing and transforming data, and eliminating duplicates.
-The cleaned dataset is saved as a CSV file for further analysis.

-# Exploratory Data Analysis (EDA)
+Before we embark on our modeling quest, we need to prepare our data.
+Our trusty wand (code) will handle missing values, transform data, and eliminate duplicates.
+The dataset emerges polished and ready for regression magic! ✨💻

+Charting the Unknown with EDA 🌌🔍
-Exploratory Data Analysis is performed using various visualizations to understand the distribution of total and inflation-adjusted gross revenue, total gross revenue by genre, and the trend of total gross revenue over time.
-Special attention is given to the years 1990-2000 to observe revenue peaks.
+Time to cast a spell of Exploratory Data Analysis!
+Marvel at visualizations revealing the distribution of revenue, genre-based earnings, and the magical journey of total revenue through time.
+The 90s reveal their secrets as we zoom in on the revenue peaks. 📉📈

-# Univariate Analysis
-Univariate analysis is conducted for each column, including counts of movies by genre and MPAA rating, distribution of total and inflation-adjusted gross revenue, and counts of top characters, voice actors, and directors.
+Characters, Genres, and Directors - Oh My! 🎭🎥 Univariate analysis unfolds, showcasing the variety in genres, MPAA ratings, and the distribution of revenue.
+Top characters, voice actors, and directors take the stage, each contributing to the rich tapestry of Disney movies. 🌈🎬

-# Multivariate Analysis
+Multivariate Marvels 🎭📊
-Multivariate analysis explores the relationships between variables, such as total revenue by genre and MPAA rating, inflation-adjusted revenue by genre and MPAA rating, the relationship between total and inflation-adjusted revenue, and top directors' impact on total revenue.
+The multivariate spectacle begins!
+Watch as we unravel relationships between variables, exploring revenue across genres and MPAA ratings, analyzing the impact of top directors, and uncovering the intricate dance between total and inflation-adjusted revenue. 🤹‍♂️📊

-# Contingency Tables
-Contingency tables are created to examine relationships between categorical variables.
-Tables are presented for genre and MPAA rating, character and voice actor, director and genre, and MPAA rating and release year.

-# Correlation Matrix
-A correlation matrix is generated to explore the relationships between numerical variables, providing insights into potential correlations between features.

-# Dataset Backup for Regression
-A backup of the dataset is created specifically for regression modeling.
-The dataset is exported to a CSV file for use in future regression analysis.

-# Regression Modeling with TPOT
-A regression model is built using TPOT (Tree-based Pipeline Optimization Tool).
-The dataset is preprocessed, including one-hot encoding for categorical variables, and then split into training and testing sets.
-TPOT is employed to automatically discover the best regression pipeline, and the resulting model is evaluated.
+Contingency Tables - A Categorical Adventure 🕵️‍♂️📊 Contingency tables provide a map of relationships between categorical variables.
+Traverse the landscapes of genre-MPAA ratings, character-voice actor pairs, director-genre alliances, and witness the dance of MPAA ratings and release years. 🗺️🔄

+The Correlation Conundrum 🤔🔄
+Our magical mirror, the correlation matrix, reflects the interplay between numerical variables.
+Discover potential connections and correlations that add depth to our understanding. 🔄📈

+Regression Modeling with TPOT - Predicting the Future 🔮🚀 The climax approaches!
+A regression model, guided by the wizardry of TPOT, takes center stage.
+Watch as the model learns from the past to predict future success.
+The best pipeline is unveiled, setting the stage for forecasting Disney's cinematic destiny. 🧙‍♂️🎯

-# Model Export
+Model Export - Saving the Magic 📥💾
-The best regression pipeline identified by TPOT is exported for future use.
-The pipeline is saved as both a Python script (best_pipeline_for_regression.py) and a joblib file (model_pipeline.pkl).
+The magic is captured!
+Our best regression pipeline is saved for future adventures.
+A Python script (best_pipeline_for_regression.py) and a joblib file (model_pipeline.pkl) become the keys to unlock predictive insights. 🗝️✨

-This README provides an overview of the entire Disney Movies Analysis project, from data loading and exploration to regression modeling and model export.
-Further details and insights can be found within the project scripts and notebooks.
+This README is your gateway to the Disney Movies Analysis adventure.
+Dive into the scripts and notebooks to uncover even more wonders.
+The magic of Disney movies awaits! 🎬✨